*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Dominion Hotel in Minden

 Don’t be fooled by the word “hotel” – the Dominion Hotel is really a historic inn dating back to 1865 – it’s older than Canada!
 Stay in an historic setting with a modern twist in this recently renovated inn that offers only six suites so you will feel like one of the family.
-Located right in the heart of downtown Minden, this locale is also a popular place to spot local talent at their on-site pub, considered an entertainment hotspot in Haliburton County.
+Located right in the heart of downtown Minden, this locale is also a popular place to spot local talent at their on-site pub, considered an entertainment hotspot in Haliburton County. *Please note shows will not be taking place during COVID-19.

 Insider Tip: If you’re looking to feel like a local, this is the place to go!
 Their slogan says it all: “There are no strangers at the Dominion Hotel.”
 Combine your overnight in Minden with a visit to the famous Kawartha Dairy for some locally made ice cream, and Boshkung Brewing Co. for a craft beer adventure.